Are you a student?

 The application I use to capture webpages

-Fancy schmancy ($$) applications are available, but my favorite is the no-nonsense free download from CutePDF Writer.
+If that doesn’t happen, my favorite go-to is the no-nonsense free download from CutePDF Writer.

 You can purchase an upgrade, but the freebie works fine for me.